far1ez/parserMBBStatement/README.md

 2. You need to install [Python 3](https://www.python.org/) and its relevant dependencies:
     <details>
       <summary>
-        camelot-py: to statement table from PDF
+        camelot-py: to read statement table from PDF
       </summary>

       - Installation via `pip`